samotracio/skykatana/README.md

 Acknowledgements
 ----------------
 This software was partially developed with the generous support of the [LINCC Frameworks Incubator Program](https://lsstdiscoveryalliance.org/programs/lincc-frameworks/incubators/) using LINCC resources.
-The [healsparse](https://github.com/LSSTDESC/healsparse) code was written by Eli Rykoff and Javier Sanchez
+The [healsparse](https://github.com/LSSTDESC/healsparse) code was written by Eli Rykoff and Javier Sanchez. [mocpy](https://github.com/cds-astro/mocpy) is a fantastic library developed by the mocpy team, and [ipyaladin](https://github.com/cds-astro/ipyaladin) is a great tool to enable interactive sky visualizations.